CESARDELATORRE/MLNET-Posts/Posts/002-What-is-MLNET-1.0/What-is-MLNET-1.0-Blog-Post.md

 - [ASP.NET Core WebAPI sample optimized for scalability and performance when runnig/scoring an ML.NET model](https://github.com/dotnet/machinelearning-samples/tree/master/samples/csharp/end-to-end-apps/ScalableMLModelOnWebAPI-IntegrationPkg)

+# Positioning ML.NET with other ML frameworks

+If you are looking for any comparison with other existing ML frameworks, I'd say that  **Scitkit-Learn** (Python-based) is probably the framework with most similar machine learning capabilities.
+Scitkit-Learn is a great ML framework for Python developers that also runs on Microsoft platforms such as Azure.

+The biggest difference lays on the fact that ML.NET is "native .NET" and targets .NET developers primarily.

+ML.NET also provides **bindings for Python** (named **[NimbusML](https://docs.microsoft.com/en-us/nimbusml/overview)**) which is currently an experimental solution.
+This is a collateral scenario that can be useful for data scientists working on Python and collaborating with .NET developers through the same ML.NET models.
+But, as previously mentioned, ML.NET targets .NET developers as the main user or 'persona'.

 # Get started with ML.NET 1.0!